e-Learning-by-SSE/nm-self-learning-docs/README.rst

 nm-self-learning-docs
 =====================

-Documentation for the SELF-le@rn platform.
+Documentation for the SELF-le@rning platform.

 Adding new documentation
 ------------------------